igvteam/igv.js/README.md

 This creates a dist folder with the following files

-* igv.min.js - ES5 compatible UMDS file for script include, AMD, or CJS modules.
+* igv.js - ES5 compatible UMDS file for script include, AMD, or CJS modules.
 A script include will define an "igv" global.
+* igv.min.js - minified version of igv.js
-* igv.esm.min.js --  ES6 module
+* igv.esm.js --  ES6 module
+* igv.esm.min.js --  minified version of igv.esm.js

 ### Tests